craighagan/ClientVPNSAMLIDP/README.md

 # Integrating AWS ClientVPN with Cognito User Pools as a SAML IDP

+This enables using a Cognito user pool to authenticate users to AWS ClientVPN.

 This package implementes an python/chalice SAML IDP which enables AWS ClientVPN to integrate with a Cognito User Pool for authentication.
 This uses the native Cognito login ui/workflow allowing MFA and other authentication mechanisms